310mc/https-310mc.github.io-tl/source/_posts/wedding_march/prologue.md

 </div>

 {% bubble Chiaki %}
 Fuhahaha!
-The gunpowder is exploding as I keep running, just as planned!
+The gunpowder is exploding behind me as I run, just as planned!

-There’s a reason this film studio is so famous, after all!
-Their timing is perfect!
+There’s a reason this film studio is so famous!
+Their timing is flawless, after all!
 It feels thrilling knowing I could be caught in one of the explosions if I’m even a second too slow!

 Wait for me, Sazanami!
-I’ll make sure to slice that cake with my own hand!
+I’ll make sure to slice that cake!

-I’ll be the one to protect Sazanami and the world’s peace…☆
+I’ll be the one to protect Sazanami and the world’s peace…! ☆
 {% endbubble %}

 <!--